levkk/levthe.dev/content/posts/language-interpreter-from-scratch-part-1/index.md

 ## Acknowledgments

 I learned how to do this over the last couple of weeks from other great tutorials.
 One of my favorites is [Writing a C Compiler](https://norasandler.com/2017/11/29/Write-a-Compiler.html) by Nora Sandler.
+Another one I can't find anymore; it was about writing a transpiler into C, written in Python.
+It was on the front page of HN a while back.
+If anyone knows which one it is, please let me know.

 My motivation for writing this was to document my learning journey into writing an HTML template engine for a Rust web framework I am building.
 My hope is that others will find this useful.
 Feedback and corrections always welcome, please feel free to reach out at hi@levthe.dev.